A Curiosity Learning Labs Product

 "The machines remember what their makers forgot.
 Listen to them."

 A vast subterranean network of mechanical ruins, collapsed caves and abandoned Umaki engineering.
-Once the industrial heart of Abakhi, its silent moss-covered engines hold the knowledge of how the whole world was built — and how it might be rebuilt.
+Once the industrial heart of Abakhi, its silent moss-covered engines hold the knowledge of how the whole world was built.

 ⚙️ Master Grundar the Gearkeeper 🔧 Renna Ironveil the Engineer 🧪 Dustin the Stone Alchemist 🛒 Vex the Salvager